-The DSL or DDSL and sometimes other staff members will attend a Child Protection Conference on behalf of the school.
+The DSL or DDSL, and sometimes other staff members, will attend a Child Protection Conference on behalf of the school.
 The person attending is required to have as much relevant up to date information/case files about the child as possible.
 They will contribute to a recommendation on the risks/protective factors for the family from their information and must provide a view on the need for a Child Protection Plan.
-We understand the importance of our attendance and contribution at these conferences and whether we attend or not we know that there is a requirement to complete a report containing these contributions.
+We understand the importance of our attendance and contribution at these conferences and whether we attend or not we will always provide a written report prior to conference containing these contributions.

-Clearly, Child Protection Conferences can be upsetting for parents.
+Child Protection Conferences can be upsetting for parents.
 We recognise that we are likely to have more contact with parents than other professionals involved and will work in an open, honest and transparent way with any parent whose child has been referred to SCAS or whose child is subject to a Child Protection Plan.
 Our responsibility is to promote the protection and welfare of all children and our aim is to achieve this in partnership with our parents/carers, wherever possible.